SaseyiTobi/Gesture-Control-Lighting-System/README.md

 This system eliminates the need for physical switches by using computer vision to recognize hand gestures.
 It can:
 * Turn a light ON or OFF.
-* (Optional Feature, add if you did this) Adjust the brightness of the light.
 * Provide real-time feedback based on the gesture it recognizes.

 ---